Best mmWave Presence Sensors 2026 (Beats Motion Sensors)

 Linptech Human Presence Sensor ES1

-The Linptech Human Presence Sensor ES1 earns 7.4 on the SHE Presence Reliability Score — a normalized weighted composite that accommodates fundamental performance characteristics at approximately 60% of the FP2's price: genuine 24GHz millimeter-wave technology (Sonoff SNZB-06P does not deliver this frequency), native Zigbee2MQTT and ZHA exposure (HA administrators bypass the Tuya cloud), and stationary-presence detection through 60 mins of reading or couch occupancy.
-The composite drops because single-zone configurability (1.0) constrains the factor floor, and the 5m range (6.3) effectively eliminates larger living-room applications.
-SmartHomeSolver designated the ES1 their budget mmWave recommendation across two consecutive Z2MQTT roundups.
+The Linptech Human Presence Sensor ES1 earns 7.4 on the SHE Presence Reliability Score — a normalized weighted composite, at roughly 60% of the FP2's price: genuine 24GHz millimeter-wave (Sonoff SNZB-06P does not deliver this frequency), native Zigbee2MQTT and ZHA exposure (HA users bypass the Tuya cloud), and stationary detection through reading or couch occupancy.
+The composite drops because single-zone configurability constrains the floor and the 5m range tightens living-room use.
+No major outlet has published a SKU-level review of the ES1; the score is built from community install reports and the manufacturer's specs.

 For a bedroom or office configuration, the ES1 accommodates the same in-bed and reading-chair use cases as the FP2 at $24 less.
 For multi-zone or HomeKit households, the Aqara Presence Sensor FP2 is the step up at $57.99.